 The aim of the REPOSE study is to systematically compare clinical features (especially changes in experience, thinking and behavior) with the results of chemical and/or instrument-based investigations in the lab.
 The goal of REPOSE is to develop a better understanding of the causes of psychotic syndromes, along with an improved diagnosis of endogenous and exogeneous psychoses.
 Additionally, this study looks closely at the so-called epidemiological dimension of psychosis, thus obtaining a more precise overview of the frequency, severity and possible treatment of psychotic disorders in society, as well as a better understanding of how such disorders develop.

-Principal investigator: Prof. Dr. med.
+Principal Investigator: Prof. Dr. med.
 Dr. phil.
 Andreas Heinz, Department of Psychiatry and Psychotherapy (CCM)

-Co-director of study: Prof. Dr. med.
+Co-director: Prof. Dr. med.
 Matthias Endres, Department of Neurology with Experimental Neurology (CCM)